Life isn’t quite the same when a furry spirit enters or appears to leave your life.

-1. Documented near-death experiencers who report seeing departed pets during their visit into the Light
+1. Documented near-death experiencers who report seeing ‘departed’ pets during their visit into the Light

-4. Miracles that occur and involve pets.
+4. Miracles that involve pets.

 5. Scientific laws that show energy cannot be destroyed, but only changes form.Truly unconditional love and acceptance are so special and important that surely Life Itself recycles it.

-Liebe was a very loving friend who spent many hours resting on the shoulders while I studied and wrote during part of graduate school.
+Liebe was a very loving friend who spent many hours resting on my shoulders while I studied and wrote during part of graduate school.
 She brought companionship when I was alone a lot.
-She gave me someone to talk to when I couldn’t afford counseling.
+Liebe gave me someone to talk to when I couldn’t afford counseling.
 She was my first cat and I learned why some people love cats so dearly.

 Interestingly, shortly after I was in a good relationship, Liebe disappeared.
 We looked and looked for her, but with no success.
 Maybe her mission was completed?

-Decades later, “Miss B” — who looked exactly like Liebe — blessed us with her presence and spirit for many years.
-And that great cat — the best I’ve ever been around — just now assisted with a technological mini-miracle.
+Decades later, Miss B— who looked exactly like Liebe — blessed us with her presence and spirit for many years.
+And that great cat — the best I’ve ever been around —may have just now assisted with a technological mini-miracle.
 Let me explain.

 A third try . . . no luck.
 I was just about to email my tech guy when a subtle voice or thought came in: “Maybe it’s not working because you haven’t mentioned Miss B in the article.”

 The article was already fairly long and I couldn’t think of any impressive timing or meaning about her.
 She was just the coolest, most loving, and kick-butt cat I’ve ever had the pleasure of owning.
 So I discounted the idea as ludicrous.

 I added just one sentence as shown a few paragraphs above: “Decades later, Miss B — who looked exactly like Liebe — blessed us with her presence and spirit for several years.”
 Then I went through the very same set of steps as before and . . . voila!
 It worked perfectly.

-I wasn’t a religious person and never really believed in life after ‘death’ but the following experience in 1990 changed my beliefs.
+“I wasn’t a religious person and never really believed in life after ‘death’ but the following experience in 1990 changed my beliefs.
 I had just laid down in bed for the night.
 I was still awake when I felt that someone was calling for me.
 I sat up and thought, “I can’t go.
 If Bill (her husband) wakes up, he’ll wonder where I am.”
 That didn’t seem to matter because before I knew it I was going down our hall.
 I didn’t make theconscious decision to go and I actually do not remember getting up and walking.

 I noticed a very bright light coming from our son’s bed- room.
 I looked in and saw my cat Lucky who had passed on about four months earlier.
 She was rolling around on her back the way cats do when they feel good.
 She appeared young and didn’t have her arthritis anymore.
 I was amazed at how brightit was in the room.
 I looked at the window and thought, “the sun isn’t out and the light in the room isn’t thisbright.”

 I knew that someone was behind me.
 It seemed like the person was dressed in a white robe; I felt it was Jesus.
 I remember thinking how warm and peaceful I felt—I had never felt anything like it.
 I looked down at my feet, but it was like they weren’t there.
 I reached for my cat with both hands to touchher but a man’s voice said, “No, don’t touch her.”
 I immediately pulled my hands back to my chest and realized, “That’s right, I don’t want to ruin it for her.”
 After a while, she started to fade away.
 I felt sad that she was going, and then it wasover.

 I didn’t tell anyone about this until my husband and I were watching a TV show about near-death experiences a month later.
 I told Bill because my experience was so similar and he felt it was from ‘God.’
 I also eventually told my father.
 Dad asked me to tell him the story again four times during the week before he passed on even though he wasn’t ill and his ‘death’ was totally unexpected.

 Our son Mike was killed in a car accident on January 13, 2001.
 I cannot begin to put into words how difficult that was, but the experience I had with Lucky eleven years ago helped us through this terrible time.
 We KNOW Mike is still with us because we have had several contacts from him.
-We miss Mike’s physical presence very much, but we have the peace of mind that he is alive and well in another place.
+We miss Mike’s physical presence very much, but we have the peace of mind that he is alive and well in another place.”

-My girlfriend was driving and I had the cat on my lap – on top of a towel, of course.
+My girlfriend at the time was driving and I had the cat on my lap – on top of a towel, of course.
 The vet said the cat was probably hit by a car and her nerves were permanently damaged.
 He said we could euthanize her or keep lots of toilet paper around.

 On the long drive home, I was reading a book about chiropractic that showed how the nerves from the lower back supply the bowels, legs and, in an animal’s case, the tail.
 It described how specific spinal adjustments could remove slight nerve pressure and allow normal functioning of associated organs and muscles.

 All at once, the proverbial light bulb went on.
-I didn’t know how to adjust the spine, but the cat’s tail provided a way to traction the lumbar spine.
-I stabilized Daisy’s pelvis, took a deep breath, and firmly tractioned her tail.
+I didn’t know how to adjust a spine, but the cat’s tail provided a way to traction the lumbar area.
+I stabilized Daisy’s pelvis, took a deep breath, and firmly pulled on her tail.
 She meowed loudly and her tail moved spastically.